top of page

 Dancing

-• Contact Impro: If you are curious to explore dancing more as a relational practice, and touch upon the themes of trusting, merging, owning your impulses, receptivity I recommend also that practice.
-Classes take place in Absalon and various events are published here.
+• Contact Impro: If you are curious to explore dance as a relational practice—touching upon themes of trust, merging, owning your impulses, and receptivity—I highly recommend this.
+Classes take place at Absalon and on Sundays at Forsøgsstationen.

 Microdosing